William Schuette Charged With Murder After Allegedly Shooting Burglary Suspect In Commerce City

 COMMERCE CITY, Colo.
 (CBS4) – A man accused of shooting a burglary suspect in Commerce City on Monday is now charged with first degree murder.
 William Schuette, 20, allegedly admitted shooting at a suspect as he tried to drive away from the convenience store.

-Commerce City police officers rushed to the area of 10700 Belle Creek Boulevard just before 5 a.m. on reports of a burglary and shots fired.RELATED: Littleton HOA Asks Couple To Remove BLM Flag
+Commerce City police officers rushed to the area of 10700 Belle Creek Boulevard just before 5 a.m. on reports of a burglary and shots fired.RELATED: Fort Morgan Moves To Protect Water Supply With Cybersecurity System

 According to the affidavit, when officers arrived at the scene, they found a Volkswagen that had crashed into several other vehicles.
 A man in the driver’s seat had been shot multiple times and was deceased.
 He was tentatively identified as James Martinez.